MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/LightningProviders.md

 ```

 * The first is a capability that will enable the application to access custom devices.
-* The second is the device guid id for the Lightning interface
+* The second is the device guid ID for the Lightning interface

 Both capabilities must be added to the AppX manifest of your project under the `<Capabilities>` node.
 Also, make sure to add the required namespaces to your manifest if needed.